-Fact Check: Who's Right About Protections For Pre-Existing Conditions?
+FACT CHECK: Who's Right About Protections For Pre-Existing Conditions?

 Clearly, if the lawsuit prevails in either its original form or the form preferred by the Trump administration, pre-existing protections are not "safe," as the president claimed.

-Even more complicated, the protections written into HIPAA were rewritten and incorporated into the ACA, so if the ACA in whole or part were to be struck down, HIPAA's pre-existing conditions protections might go away, too.
+Even more complicated, the protections written into HIPAA were rewritten and incorporated into the ACA, so if the ACA in whole or part were to be struck down, HIPAA's pre-existing condition protections might go away, too.

 Republicans in Congress have introduced a series of proposals they say would replicate the existing protections.
-But critics contend none of them covers as many situations as the ACA does.
+But critics contend none of them cover as many situations as the ACA does.
 For example, a bill unveiled by several Republican senators in August would require insurers to offer coverage to people with pre-existing health conditions, but not require coverage of the conditions themselves.

 That hasn't stopped Republicans from claiming that they support protections for pre-existing conditions.